Icinga/icinga-template-library/doc/10-generic-templates.md

 Name                 | Description
 ---------------------|------------
 cluster_zone         | **Required.** The zone name.
 Defaults to `$host.name$`.
-cluster_lag_warning  | **Optional.** Warning threshold for log lag in seconds.
-Applies if the log lag is greater than the threshold. cluster_lag_critical | **Optional.** Critical threshold for log lag in seconds.
+cluster_lag_warning  | Warning threshold for log lag in seconds.
+Applies if the log lag is greater than the threshold. cluster_lag_critical | Critical threshold for log lag in seconds.
 Applies if the log lag is greater than the threshold.

 ## ido <a id="icinga-ido"></a>